‘Worst is probably behind’ the Australian economy, AMP says

 Business conditions have also appeared to stabilise at slightly positive levels, after easing throughout 2024.

-“Cost pressures remain elevated for businesses and are not being fully passed onto consumers, which may be weighing on profitability and therefore overall business conditions.” said NAB Chief Economist Alan Oster.
+“Cost pressures remain elevated for businesses and are not being fully passed onto consumers, which may be weighing on profitability and therefore overall business conditions,” NAB chief economist Alan Oster said.

 NAB price surveys found that labour cost growth increased slightly to 1.8 per cent quarter-on-quarter, while input cost growth eased to 1.1 per cent and final product prices remained unchanged at 0.8 per cent.

-“Overall, labour costs have been stickier, and while they have consistently trended down, the progress has been slower than the other two (input & output prices) surveys,” said My Bui regarding cost pressures businesses are facing.
+“Overall, labour costs have been stickier, and while they have consistently trended down, the progress has been slower than the other two (input & output prices) surveys,” Bui said.

 House price expectations have also been trending downwards since mid-last year.
-However, Bui predicted that the house price downswing will be short-lived due to incoming RBA rate cuts.
+However, Bui predicted that the house price downswing would be short-lived due to incoming RBA rate cuts.

 According to Bui, cautiously optimistic consumer and business statistics should not get in the way of the RBA cutting rates in February, although “they might suggest a gradual approach to easing throughout 2025.”